The Omo Valley

-Unusually for Ethiopia, trips to the Omo Valley have specific seasonal timing.
+Trips to the Omo Valley have specific seasonal timing.
 The rainy season all but destroys the roads, making them impassable and unstable, and it is impossible to travel on them during April and May, and inadvisable in March or June if the rains have been particularly bad.

 The food in the valley is normally traditional Ethiopian; there are a few places in which to get passable Western food, but for the culinary expert this is a delightful place to try something different.
 If this does not appeal to you, it is fairly easy to cook yourself.

 There are four main tribes whom you are likely to see during a visit here; the Tsemai, the Ari, the Hamer, and the Mursi.

 The Tsemai are one of the least-known of the country’s ethnic groups, and they live along the western bank of the Weita River.
 They practice flood cultivation and keep cattle and bees.
 Boys between the ages of 11 and 22 become adults, and there are initiation ceremonies that they must go through in order to pass into adulthood.
 This tribe frequently intermarries with the Hamer tribe, and they look similar to the Ari people.